 Chop the tomatoes into small pieces.

 In a kadhai, heat a teaspoon of oil.
-When hot, add slit green chillies and curry leaves.
-Stir till the curry leaves and chillies have turned crisp (about 30 seconds), then add the chopped tomatoes and salt.
+When hot, add slit green chilies and curry leaves.
+Stir till the curry leaves and chilies have turned crisp (about 30 seconds), then add the chopped tomatoes and salt.
 Cook on medium flame covered, stirring and pressing with the back of a spatula every other minute, till the tomatoes turn mushy (about 10 minutes).

 Set the flame to high and mix the boiled toor dal with the cooked tomatoes.

 In a tadka ladle, heat a teaspoon of oil.
 Add mustard seeds and cumin seeds to hot oil.
 When the mustard seeds have popped (this will take barely a few seconds), add asafoetida and switch off the fire.
-Then add red chilly powder to the hot oil and immediately pour the flavored oil over the just-boiled tomato toor dal.
+Then add red chili powder to the hot oil and immediately pour the flavored oil over the just-boiled tomato toor dal.

 With tadka, timing is of utmost importance.
 A couple of seconds too less, and the seeds will remain raw, not release their flavour and feel bitter when you bite into them.
 A couple of seconds too long, and the spices can burn.
 You might need a few trials to get it right.
 To play safe, set the heat to the lowest possible while you prepare the tadka.